 Our community at Columbia University’s Mailman School of Public Health is committed to creating an inclusive working, learning, and living environment where all are respected.
-The occurrence of bias related incidents, involving conduct, speech, or expressions reflecting prejudice are an opportunity for learning and growing as a community.
+The occurrence of Bias-related incidents, involving conduct, speech, or expressions reflecting prejudice create an opportunity for learning and growing as a community.
 At the request of faculty, students, and staff, and in partnership with Student Conduct and Community Standards (SCCS) and the Office of Equal Opportunity and Affirmative Action (EOAA), the School has developed a Bias Response & Support System (BRSS) that will aid us in:

-Events and experiences communicated through the BRSS allow the Assistant Dean or Assistant Director of Diversity, Culture and Inclusion to connect community members with appropriate resources and support available at the School as well as through partner offices at the University.
-When events or experiences shared with the Director of ODCI involve specific allegations of discrimination, harassment, or gender-based misconduct that may violate University Policy, the Assistant Dean or Assistant Director of Diversity, Culture and Inclusion will collaborate with the appropriate partner offices, including EOAA and SCCS, to provide guidance and resources and to address the reported behavior.
+Events and experiences communicated through the BRSS allow the Assistant Dean or Assistant Director of Diversity, Culture and Inclusion to connect community members with appropriate resources and support available at the School as well as to partner offices at the University.
+When events or experiences shared with through the BRSS involve specific allegations of discrimination, harassment, or gender-based misconduct that may violate University Policy, the Assistant Dean or Assistant Director of Diversity, Culture and Inclusion will collaborate with the appropriate partner offices, including EOAA and SCCS, to provide guidance and resources and to address the reported behavior.

-All members of our community (staff, students, faculty, and alumni) and anyone observing or experiencing a potential bias-related incident involving our community members can use this form to communicate with the Director of the Office of Diversity, Culture, and Inclusion (ODCI).
+All members of our community (staff, students, faculty, and alumni) and anyone observing or experiencing a potential bias-related incident involving our community members can use this form to communicate with the Assistant Director of Diversity, Culture, and Inclusion.
 The system can be accessed with or without a UNI.